Allen-Synthesis/EuroPi/contributing.md

 Please try to keep Pull Requests to as few a files as possible.
 For example: if you have made some spelling changes to a main file, and are also uploading a script to the contrib folder, please try to separate these into two different Pull Requests so that the workload for the maintainers is more manageable.
 Keeping each PR smaller will also mean that it will be merged much faster!

-  * respect existing organization
+  * Respect existing organization
-  * spelling and grammar
+  * Spelling and grammar
 ### Documentation
   * Markdown must render properly on github
   * Api docs must build successfully
 ### Contrib scripts
-  * user documentation
+  * User documentation
   * Menu participation requirements
 ### Firmware
-  * pep8
+  * Pep8
-  * documentation
+  * Documentation
   * Testing requirements (automated or otherwise)

 <br>